neuroinformatics-unit/course_ephys_osss/README.md

 # OSSS Extracellular Ephys 2026 Course

 The [website](https://neuroinformatics.dev/course-ephys-osss/) of the 2026 OSSS course.
 Currently in development, includes the [working plan](https://neuroinformatics.dev/course-ephys-osss/planning.html).

-A tentative plan can be found on the [website](https://neuroinformatics.dev/course-ephys-osss/) which is hosted in this repo.